404src/exocore/_articles/ccna-summary.md

 Multimode fiber is wider than single-mode fiber, allows multiple angles (modes) of light waves to enter the fiberglass core.
 Allows longer cables than UTP, but shorter than single-mode fiber.

 ### 1.3.b Connections (Ethernet shared media and point-to-point)
+Shared or broadcast Channel:
+- All computers connected to a shared broadcast-based communication channel and share the channel bandwidth.
+- Security issues as a result of broadcasting to all computers.
+- Cost effective due to reduced number of channels and interface hardware components.

+Point-to-point
+- Computers connected by communication channels that each connect exactly two computers with access to full channel bandwidth.
+- Forms a mesh or point-to-point network
+- Allows flexibility in communication hardware, packet formats, etc.
+- Provides security and privacy because communication channel is not shared.
+- Number of channels grows as square of number of computers

 ## 1.4 Identify interface and cable issues (collisions, errors, mismatch duplex, and/or speed)